jfvilas/kubelog/docs/README.md

 1. A Backstage user searchs for an entity in the Backstage.
 2. In the entity page there will be a new tab named 'KUBELOG'.
 3. When the user clicks on KUBELOG the frontend plugin sends a request to the backend plugin asking for logging information on several Kubernetes clusters.
 4. The backend plugin sends requests to the Kwirth instances that are running on all the clusters added to Backstage.
-These requests ask for the following: *'Tell me all the podos that are labeled with the kubernetes-id label and do correspond with the entity I'm looking for'*.
-In response to this query, each cluster answers with a list of pods and the namespaces where they are running.
+These requests ask for the following: *'Tell me all the pods that are labeled with the kubernetes-id label and do correspond with the entity I'm looking for'*.
+In response to this query, each Kwirth instance answers with a list of pods and the namespaces where they are running.
 5. The backend plugin check the permissions of the connected user and prunes the pods list removing the ones that the user has not access to.
-6. With the final pod list, the backend plugin sends several request to the Kwirth instances on the clusters asking for an API Key specific for viewing the logs of the pods.
+6. With the final pod list, the backend plugin sends requests to the Kwirth instances on the clusters asking for an API Key specific for viewing the pod logs.
-7. With all this information, the backend builds a unique response containing all the pods the user have access to, and the API keys to access the logs.
+7. With all this information, the backend builds a unique response containing all the pods the user have access to, and the API keys needed to access those logs.

-If everyting is correctly configured and tagged, the user should see a list of clusters, and when selecting a cluster he should see a list of namespaces where the entity is running.
+If everyting is correctly configured and tagged, the user should see a list of clusters.
+When selecting a cluster, the user should see a list of namespaces where the entity is running.

 ## Installation
 1. Install corresponding Backstage backend plugin [more information here](https://www.npmjs.com/package/@jfvilas/plugin-kubelog-backend).